ChaosiumInc/QuestWorlds/Questworlds.md

 During an extended contest, they should typically last for a single exchange, and reflect clever or foolish choices by the character.

-### Specific Ability Bonuses
-Questworlds encourages players to be creative about their choice of their PC's abilities, but this creates tension between narrow and broadly defined abilities.

-When two PCs contest and one has a broadly defined ability than the PC with a specific ability should gain either a +3 or +6 modi er, with the higher modifier reflecting a larger gap between the specificity of the two abilities.

 ## Resistance
 The GM chooses a Resistance to represent the difficulty of the obstacle.